riverboat

 Cruise Line: Viking River Cruises

-Duration: 8 days
+Duration: 8 days / 7 nights

-Description: The “Southern Charms” cruise takes passengers on a scenic journey from New Orleans, Louisiana, to Memphis, Tennessee.
+The “Southern Charms” cruise takes passengers on a scenic journey from New Orleans, Louisiana, to Memphis, Tennessee.
 This cruise showcases the cultural richness of the South, with a focus on music, history, and cuisine.
 The Viking Mississippi features modern amenities and elegant accommodations, making it a comfortable choice for seniors.

 Itinerary: